ace895/Yatzy/README.md

 Check out our [Portfolio](https://github.com/ace895/Portfolio) with our Yatzy game in it.

-If your interested in out HTML, CSS and Javascript version of the yatzy game.
+If your interested in our HTML, CSS and Javascript version of the yatzy game.
 [Click Link](/versions/v01)